 Δs2 = - (x' - x)2 - (y' - y)2 - (z' - z)2 + c2(t' - t)2

 The interval of spacetime between two point events is complicated because its square can be negative.
-If Δs2 is negative, the two points have a space-like separation, meaning these events have a greater separation in space than they do in time.
+If Δs2 is negative, the two points have a space-like separation.
 If Δs2 is positive, then the two have a time-like separation, meaning enough time has passed that one event could have had a causal effect on the other.
-If Δs2 is zero, the two events might be identical, or they might have occurred millions of miles apart.
+Notice that if Δs2 is zero, the two events might be identical, or they might have occurred millions of miles apart.
 In ordinary space, if the space interval between two events is zero, then the two events happened at the same time and place, but in spacetime, if the spacetime interval between two events is zero, this means only that there could be a light ray connecting them.
 It is because the spacetime interval between two events can be zero even when the events are far apart in distance that the term "interval" is very unlike what we normally mean by the term "distance."
 All the events that have a zero spacetime interval from some event e constitute e's two light cones.
-This set of events is given that name because it has the shape of cones when represented in a Minkowski diagram for 2-D space, one cone for events in e's future and one cone for events in e's past.
+This set of events is given that name because it has the shape of cones when represented in a three dimensional Minkowski diagram, one cone for events in e's future and one cone for events in e's past.
 If event 2 is outside the light cones of event 1, then event 2 is said to occur in the "absolute elsewhere" of event 1.
 In that case, neither event could have affected the other by a causal influence traveling less than the speed of light.
 And, you as the analyst are free to choose a coordinate system in which event 1 happens first, or another coordinate system in which event 2 happens first, or even a coordinate system in which the two are simultaneous.
 But once the coordinate system is chosen, then this choice fixes the happens-before relation for all events.

 Another equally legitimate choice of a definition for a metric in Minkowskian 4-D spacetime is: